nroi/elfenbein/README.md

 # Elfenbein

-Elfenbein helps you to keep all materialized views in a postgresql database up to date.
+Elfenbein helps you to keep all materialized views in a PostgreSQL database up to date.
 In particular, it refreshes your materialized views in the correct order, with the transitive dependencies of a materialized view being refreshed before the materialized view itself.
 For instance, if materialized view `B` depends on materialized view `A`, then `A` will be refreshed before `B`.

 ## Motivation
-You may find elfenbein useful if you have lots of materialized views in a database, especially ina  data warehouse.
+You may find elfenbein useful if you have lots of materialized views in a database, especially in a data warehouse.
 Just refreshing all of them in any arbitrary order every 24 hours may be adequate in some scenarios, but leaves room for improvement in other scenarios.

 ## Currently implemented features
 * Detect dependencies between materialized views in order to do a `REFRESH` on all materialized views in topological order.